syntaqx/weightloss-journal/README.md

 - [ ] I wanted to be able to drink alchohol still.
 My friends and I love going to karaoke and things throughout the week, so it had to be compatible with my lifestyle
 - [ ] I wanted to be able to eat as my schedule allowed me to; My day-to-day is chaotic.
 - [ ] I smoke: cigarettes and vaping - While I want to eventually quit this too, I'm keeping focused on one problem at a time for sanity.
+- [ ] I know that sleep is important, but my work and social schedule doesn't allow me to keep a consistent sleep schedule; one problem at a time.
 - [ ] Everywhere else I could, I'd make a reasonable effort to stay within a diet/budget

 ## December 27th, 2022